 Feeling forgetful is a sign that an individual is experiencing cognitive decline.
 This could be an aging effect or deficiency of important minerals derived from different food substances.
 To keep the brain at its peak conditions, indulging in nutritious meals can enhance concentration and boost memory.
-Whole grains, vegetables, fruits, and legumes are rich in protein, essential for brain development.
+Those living at a senior assisted living community will likely see many of these foods in the meals provided by the facility in order to keep them as healthy as possible.
+Foods like whole grains, vegetables, fruits, and legumes are rich in protein, essential for brain development.
 Additionally, if you wish, consuming supplements that provide ample brain nutrition could also help give your brain functions a boost, eliminate conditions such as fatigue and brain fog, and also make you perform better in all areas of life.

 Here are essential meals that we can use for memory boosting and brain sharpening.